terrancelaw/RangeList/README.md

 ## Quick Overview

 The class `RangeList` can be found in the file `RangeList.js`.
-Testing of `RangeList` can be found in `RangeList.test.js`. `RangeList.test.js` provides additional tests besides the original tests.
+Tests for `RangeList` can be found in `RangeList.test.js`. `RangeList.test.js` provides additional tests besides the original tests.

 ## Testing